3 ways prescriptive analytics helps deliver better financial services

 As financial firms move to transform their intelligence into action, mathematical optimization is becoming a must-have tool for strategic and operational planning.
 Portfolio managers and other banking professionals can use IBM technology to explore scenarios in a fraction of the time, accelerating decisions and improving outcomes.

-View the infographic to learn more about the ROI of IBM Decision Optimization and explore how data science teams can capitalize on the power of prescriptive analytics using machine learning and optimization.
+View the infographic to learn more about the ROI of IBM Decision Optimization and explore how data science teams can capitalize on the power of prescriptive analytics using optimization.